JuliaDynamics/ConcurrentSim.jl/docs/source/topical_guides/3_events.rst

 When a process is created, it schedules an event which will start the execution of the process when triggered.
 You usually won’t have to deal with this type of event.

-If you don’t want a process to start immediately but after a certain delay, you can use :func:`DelayedProcess(env::BaseEnvironment, delay::Float64, func::Function, args...) <DelayedProcess>`.
+If you don’t want a process to start immediately but after a certain delay, you can use :func:`DelayedProcess(env::AbstractEnvironment, delay::Float64, func::Function, args...) <DelayedProcess>`.
 This method returns a helper process that uses a timeout before actually starting the process.

 The example from above, but with a delayed start of ``sub(env::Environment)``::